nextcloud/documentation/admin_manual/configuration_server/performance_tuning.rst

 Caching
 *******

+.. note:: Memory cache configuration for the ownCloud server is no longer
+          automatic, requiring configuration in config.php with the keys memcache.local and/or memcache.distributed;
+          see :doc:`config_sample_php_parameters`.
+          Before the memcache.local can be used you need to install APC, APCu or XCache.

+Caching improves performance by storing data, code, and other objects in memory.

-Make sure the APC or Opcache bytecode cache is installed.
-This example is for CentOS/Red Hat/Fedora running PHP 5.4:
+The APC or OPCache bytecode cache are commonly used in PHP environments.
+This example installs APC on CentOS/Red Hat/Fedora systems running PHP 5.4:

 .. code-block:: console